Alkermes schizophrenia drug gets U.S. FDA approval

-Alkermes Plc (ALKS.O) said on Tuesday the U.S. Food and Drug Administration (FDA) had approved its treatment, Lybalvi, for schizophrenia and bipolar I disorder.
+(Reuters) -Alkermes Plc said on Tuesday the U.S. Food and Drug Administration (FDA) had approved its treatment, Lybalvi, for schizophrenia and bipolar I disorder.

 The company said it expects to commercially launch the drug in the fourth quarter.